Just like with any Economic decision, there are winners and losers, positives and negatives.

 But I had an idea.

-As I know wealthy Ecuadorians pretty well and what makes them tick (I partnered with one in my first biz in Ecuador).
+I contacted the Stoner Law Offices for proper guidance through the laws regarding buying and selling of properties.
+And as I also know wealthy Ecuadorians pretty well and what makes them tick (I partnered with one in my first biz in Ecuador).

 -I know almost all of them take one or two “shopping” trips a year to the USA.